mdragon159/Full-GC-Controller/README.md

  * Wii U GC Adapter
  * Windows 10 PC + [Massive's GC USB Driver + vJoy Monitor](http://m4sv.com/page/wii-u-gcn-usb-driver)

-# Current Status
+# Current Status: WIP
 Not working =/
-Probably won't update this until project gets to a state that treats the name well, but at the time of writing the Arduino is "successfully" reading full transactions between the GC controller
+Probably won't update this until project gets to a state that treats the name well, but at the time of writing the Arduino is "successfully" reading full transactions between the GC controller (successfully as in reading the full 3 bytes of the read command from the "console" and then reading the 8 bytes from the controller, and the results make mostly sense- however, a few things don't add up and probably have timing/reading issues).

 # Side Notes
 If anyone would like to port the code to Uno or otherwise help make the code more universal (such as by simply pointing out a more universal yet still all together correct method of doing something), I would highly appreciate it!